BrendanNolan/algorithms/algorithms.md

 discovered in $c$, and let $(u,v)$ be the preceding edge in $c$.
 At time $v$ is discovered, the vertices of $c$ form a path of white vertices from $v$ to u.
 By the white-path theorem, vertex $u$ becomes a descendant of $v$ in the DFF, so that $(u,v)$ is a back edge.

-## Edge Classifications

-- **Tree Edge:** An edge in the graph which belongs to a tree in the DFF
-- **Forward Edge:** A non-tree edge connecting a vertex to one of its descendants in its depth-first tree
-- **Back Edge:** An edge (obviously non-tree edge) connecting a vertex to one of its predecessors in its DFT
-- **Cross Edge:** Any other edge (can go between vertices in the same DFT, as long as one vertex is not an ancestor of the other, or can go between vertices in different depth-first trees)

 **Theorem: (Formulated by me, possibly suspect)** For any collection $S$ of vertices in an _undirected_ graph, $S$ is the set of vertices of a DFT if and only if it is the set of vertices of